azsk/DevOpsKit-docs/08-Advanced-Features/Readme.md

       Get-AzSKAzureServicesSecurityStatus -SubscriptionId <Your SubscriptionId> -IncludeUserComments
 ```

-In generated .CSV file, there will be an extra column “User Comments” which will contain custom comments provided by users.
+In the .CSV file that is generated, there will be an extra column “UserComments” which will contain custom comments provided by users.

 Step 2: Edit/Update “User Comments” column and save file.